Vasudeo Sitaram Bendrey: Work on Sambhaji

+Coronation of Shivaji

+The coronation of Shivaji 350 years ago holds immense significance in the religious, social, national, and constitutional domains of Maharashtra.
+Historians did not have precise information about this historic event until Bendrey discovered the Sanskrit manuscript "Shivarajyabhishek Prayogah" written by Gagabhatta in 1943, unveiling this long-lost treasure.
+Through extensive study of the grandeur and importance of the coronation ceremony, Bendrey published it in Marathi and English, making it accessible to the people of Maharashtra and beyond.
+The significance of Shivaji's coronation event lies in the unification of Maharashtra, the establishment of the Maratha Empire, and the attainment of independence for Maharashtra.

+Life at Peshwa and Thanjavur Daftar

-In 1948 in recognition of VS Bendrey’s achievements the Govt of India nominated him to be the Director of Research at the Peshwa Daftar.
-At the Peshwa Daftar VS Bendrey took on the complicated task of Cataloging by subject and period of nearly 4 Cr historical documents written Modi Script.
-He developed the methodology for cataloging as well as wrote a book on how to create a one line catalog called “ Alienation Office Records and Poona Daftar (Pub 1950)” that would help others to carry on the cataloging process, this book is still in use today by researchers and catalogers.
+In 1948 in recognition of V.S.
+Bendrey's achievements the Government of India nominated him to be the Director of Research at the Peshwa Daftar.
+At the Peshwa Daftar Bendrey took on the complicated task of Cataloging by subject and period of nearly 4 Crore historical documents written Modi script.
+He developed the methodology for cataloging as well as wrote a book on how to create a one line catalog called “Alienation Office Records and Poona Daftar (Pub 1950)” that would help others to carry on the cataloging process, this book is still in use today by researchers and catalogers.
 Further his book called “Report on the Peshwa Daftar or guide to the records” has also proved to be useful to researchers.

-The Daftar in Thanjavur was also in a bad shape, the then chief minister of Tamil Nadu Shri Rajgopalachari having heard of VS Bendrey’s knowledge and success at the Pune Daftar asked Shri VS Bendrey to help catalog the disarray of historical documents at the Thanjavur Daftar in 1950.
+The Daftar in Thanjavur was also in a bad shape, the then chief minister of Tamil Nadu Shri Rajgopalachari having heard of V.S.
+Bendrey's knowledge and success at the Pune Daftar asked him to help catalog the disarray of historical documents at the Thanjavur Daftar in 1950.
 He was successful at this task and was recognized by Shri Rajgopalchari.

+Working in various history councils in Maharashtra

 In 1963 he joined the Mumbai Itihas mandal as Director at the same time he served as the CEO of the Maharashtra Aitihasik Parishad.
-Between 1966-68 he was responsible for organizing 3 conventions, in his 5 year term he was responsible for the publication of 14 books and 19 publications of the quarterly journal called “Itihas ani Sanskruti”.
+Between 1966 and 1968 he was responsible for organizing three conventions, in his five-year term he was responsible for the publication of 14 books and 19 publications of the quarterly journal called “Itihas ani Sanskruti”.
 Further for the professor community he conducted classes on how to conduct historical research and writing.
 He also went to universities such as Pune, Mumbai, Kolhapur,Marathwada and Nagpur to conduct conventions on Maratha history.
 He also played an advisory role in the Indian historical records commission and the All India history Congress.
-He was also awarded recognition awards for the biographies of Maloji- Shahaji, Sambhaji, Shivaji and Rajaram.
+He was also awarded recognition awards for the biographies of the Bhonsle Dynasty members consisting Maloji, Shahaji, Sambhaji, Shivaji and Rajaram I.